Vire: History

 In 1123, King of England and Duke of Normandy Henry I had a redoubt constructed on a rocky hill top, which was surrounded by the Vire river.
 The redoubt was stoned square at the bottom to assure the defense of the Duchy of Normandy against any attacks from Brittany or Maine.

 At the beginning of the 13th century, King Louis IX of France ordered that the existing stonework be supplemented with exterior ramparts.
 However the second precinct was finished only in the early the 14th century.

 At the end of the Middle Ages, the village prospered first with leather and then with textiles During the Hundred Years' War, Vire was plundered in 1368 by large military companies, and delivered to the English in 1418.
 The English occupation would end in 1450, with many considering it a time of brutality and oppression.
 Notably, the execution of Hugues Vaux, owner of the largest farm of the village, after refusing to give up his farm to the English sergeant Fields, caused much grief among the population.
 Some inhabitants nevertheless benefited from the English occupation.
 Eugène Vergny, who provided Fields with information about the movement of the French troops, received the property of Vaux after his execution.

-During the reign of Louis XIII of France, because a number of Fortifications of the Middle Ages served in rebellions by the Huguenots in particular, the castle and its precinct were dismantled on orders of Richelieu.
+During the reign of Louis XIII, because a number of Fortifications of the Middle Ages served in rebellions by the Huguenots in particular, the castle and its precinct were dismantled on orders of Cardinal Richelieu.

 During the 19th century, the village did not respond well to the Industrial Revolution and went into an important recession.

 The castle of Tracy, the manor of 19th-century the French historian Arcisse de Caumont, can be found just north of Vire in the old community of Neuville.

 Like many other Norman cities and villages, Vire suffered heavily from British bombings on June 6, 1944, or D-Day, during the Second World War.
 95% of the town was destroyed.
-One of the two target marking flare groups was out of alignment and much of the bombing fell across the town of Vire.
+One of the two target-marking flare groups was out of alignment and much of the bombing fell across the town of Vire.
 The Master Bomber in charge of the operation identified the problem and issued corrections to the incoming aircraft.
 Much of the bombing from the first wave of aircraft fell across the town of Vire killing many of the inhabitants.
 It was a distressing night for many families.

+After two days of heavy fighting, with 108 soldiers killed and four missing, the town was liberated on 8 August 1944 by the 1st Bn of the 116th Regiment of Infantry of the 29th Infantry Div. of the US Army.

-The reconstruction of began in the 1960s.
+The reconstruction of Vire began in the 1960s.

 Population

 Administration

-In 1953, Vire was merged with the former commune of Neuville.
-In 1972, Vire was merged with the former commune of Saint-Martin-de-Tallevende.
-Since January 2016, it is a delegated commune within the commune Vire Normandie.
+In 1953 Vire was merged with the former commune of Neuville and in 1972 with the former commune of Saint-Martin-de-Tallevende.
+Since January 2016 it has been a delegated commune within the commune of Vire Normandie.
 Vire is part of the canton of Vire Normandie.